polywrap/wrap-cli/packages/templates/app/docusaurus/docs/intro.md

 ---
 id: intro
-title: Wrapper Documentation
+title: Polywrap Generated Documentation
 ---

 ## Overview

-Welcome to My Wrapper documentation!
+Welcome to your generated Polywrap documentation!

-Developers integrating the My Wrapper into their app would use [GraphQL](https://graphql.org/) queries to execute functions provided by the My Wrapper.
-This documentation shows you which **query** and **mutation** functions are made available by My Wrapper and how to use them.
+Developers integrating wrappers into their app would use [GraphQL](https://graphql.org/) queries to execute functions provided by the wrappers.
+This documentation shows you which **query** and **mutation** functions are declared or imported in your schema, and how to use them.

 Functions are executed by a Polywrap Client.
 The first Polywrap client is for JavaScript(`@web3api/client-js`) and it can run in any environment that can execute JavaScript.
 In the future, there will be Polywrap clients for other environments (Python, Go, and more).